Luischavez02/ROADIES/README.md

 # ROADIES
-Transmitter File is for the controller
-# Roadie File is for the actual robot
+Transmitter File is for the controller <br> Roadie File is for the actual robot